 Last night I watched Stranger Things on Netflix.

-And when I say last night, I actually mean this morning.
+And when I said last night, I mean this morning.

 Early this morning.

 Because I was too scared to leave my chair, take the dogs outside, and go to bed.

 I finally felt safe enough to turn out all the lights after the 6th episode (3:30 am), but I watched the last two episodes in bed.
 There was no way I was going to fall asleep until I felt safe that the monster wasn’t going to grab me (5:30 am).

 It was the best scare I have had since the 1980’s.

 The Goonies + Firestarter + It = Stranger Things

 Stranger Things is set in the 1980’s.
 It is about a group of misfit boys that spend their days being picked on at school and their nights playing Dungeons and Dragons.
 On the way home one night, one of the boys encounters a mysterious creature and disappears.